chantzos/__/README.md

   freedom (through knowledge and responsibility to get out of edges) with an evaluation console executing strings

-in a summury the absolute control over every bit (that is, ideally!!! dangerous waters)
+in a summury the absolute control over every bit (that is, ideally)

 This system has implemented most of the specification (with notable exceptions that it can not be yet the init executable,